pipefunc/pipefunc/docs/source/concepts/slurm.md

   Use `parallelization_mode="internal"` in {class}`~pipefunc.resources.Resources` so that while SLURM allocates the requested resources, your function can handle internal parallelism.
 The `resources_variable` parameter injects the allocated `Resources` object.
 - **Dictionary of Executors:**
   You can pass a dict to the `executor` argument so that different functions run on different executors (for example, fast functions can use a ThreadPoolExecutor, while heavy ones run on SLURM).
+- **Handling Large Input Arrays:**
+  Use `FileArray.from_array()` to pre-serialize large input arrays to disk.
+This allows you to pass a lightweight `FileArray` object to `pipeline.map_async`, which efficiently loads only the required elements on the worker nodes.

 ---